Our own indigenous beauties.

 • Planting: Most geraniums crave sunshine.
 A full day is great except in the warmest summer months, where plants thrive with afternoon shade during the hottest part of the day.
 Ivy geraniums do best in light shade, especially as summer temperatures soar.

 • Soil: Fertile, well-drained soil yields best growth.
 For geraniums in pots, choose a commercial potting mix.
-In planting beds, mix quality organic compost, rotted manure or pelleted manure such as bounce or Gormor’s Accelerator into soil to improve fertility and drainage.
+In planting beds, mix quality organic compost, rotted manure or pelleted manure such as Eco Pellets into soil to improve fertility and drainage.
 Your geraniums will thank you with lots of blooms.

 • Fertilizer: Geraniums have big appetites.
 In planting beds and pots, mix a slow-release fertilizer into soil at planting time.
 Make a second application according to label instructions.
-Many gardeners feed geraniums with a liquid fertilizer every 14 to 20 days, starting four weeks after planting.
+Many gardeners feed geraniums with a liquid fertilizer such as Nitrosol or Prescription Mix every 14 to 20 days, starting four weeks after planting.

 • Pests: Aphids, slugs and caterpillars can attack geranium leaves and flowers, but damage is usually minor due to the repelling scent of some geraniums.
 These pests are easily controlled by handpicking or spraying insecticides.